mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 -----------------

 The Python code determines how many images will be on the GPU at once.
-Upon finding the "slice limit" N, the program sends the first N images from the stack to the GPU and sends the first N padded images to the GPU.
+Upon finding the "slice limit" L, the program sends the first L images from the stack to the GPU and sends the first L padded images to the GPU.
 If the number of images in the stack falls below the hard-coded :code:`GPU_SLICE_LIMIT` then the entire image stack is sent to the GPU.

-In the case where N is smaller than the size of the stack, the following algorithm is performed:
+In the case where L is smaller than the size of the stack, the following algorithm is performed:

 .. code-block::

-    Fake code fake code fake code
+    Function ImagingFilter(ImageStack[][][], FilterSize, Args)

+        N = |ImageStack|
+        L = GetSliceLimit(N)

 Creating GPU Algorithms - Tips and Tricks
 -----------------------------------------